aws-samples/appsync-observablehq-examples/README.md

 ![Architecture](docs/ohq-appsync.jpg)

-## Setting up a sample backend (Quick Setup)
+## Setting up a sample backend

-### Pre-requisites
+### Set up Neptune

+You can set up your own cluster using the CloudFormation template in the `neptune` folder, or use an existing cluster.

+1. In the root folder, run the following command:
+    ```bash
+    aws cloudformation deploy --template-file ./backend/neptune/neptune.yaml --stack-name neptune-cluster --parameter-overrides Env=<ENVIRONMENT> DbInstanceType=<INSTANCE TYPE> --capabilities CAPABILITY_IAM
+    ```

+    where `<ENVIRONMENT>` is the name of your environment, such as `dev`, `prod`, etc. and `<INSTANCE TYPE>` is the type of instance to use (min: `db.t3.medium`)

+2. Once your CloudFormation stack is deployed, write down the following output keys:
+   * `DBClusterReadEndpoint`
+   * `DBClusterPort`
+   * `PrivateSubnet1`, `PrivateSubnet2` and `PrivateSubnet3`
-* An AWS Account
+   * `NeptuneSG`

-* AWS SAM CLI installed https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
+#### (Optional) Use an existing cluster

+To use your own, existing cluster, mark down the following information about your cluster:
+   * Neptune Cluster Read-Only Endpoint
+   * VPC subnets in which the cluster is deployed
+   * A security group that allows access to your cluster (Gremlin uses port `8182`)

-### Set up a Neptune cluster with sample data
+### Create a Jupyter notebook with sample data

-Note: This is optional if you already have a graph database.

-1. Set up a sample Neptune cluster in a new or existing VPC of your choice; make sure the database belongs to a security group that allows inbound access to port `8182` for Gremlin queries.
+1. Head over to the Amazon Neptune console.
+In the Notebooks tab, click `Create Notebook`

-3. Open up the sample Jupyter notebook created for your new cluster and go to `Neptune > Visualization > Air-Routes-Gremlin.ipynb`
+2. Open up the sample Jupyter notebook created for your new cluster and go to `Neptune > Visualization > Air-Routes-Gremlin.ipynb`

-4. Call the `%seed` command on the Notebook to load the graph database with some sample airport and air routes data from https://github.com/krlawrence/graph
+4. Run the `%seed` command on the Notebook to load the graph database with some sample airport and air routes data from https://github.com/krlawrence/graph

+4. Done!
+You should have a sample graph database with some airport and flight routes data, ready for you to query.
+Let's do that next.

 ### Set up AWS App Sync / GraphQL API